What is Thunderball?

 - react-router: Routing of sub-pages in a single-page-application

-- react-helmet: Give React components the ability to update pieces of the
+- react-helmet-async: Give React components the ability to update pieces of the

 <head>element including things like the pages